How Do You Choose A Wedding Photographer?

-What happens next?
+You just got engaged–What happens next?
 On my end, I hope you book me as your Wedding Photographer.
 Why is that you ask?
 Because as a Saratoga Wedding Photographer for over 20 years, I know that the thing lives on after the wedding (besides your awesome spouse) is the wedding photography.
 Your wedding photos should help to transport you back to that moment in time and tell the story of one of the most important days of your life.

 So how do you choose the best Wedding Photographer for you?
 Here are a few of my favorite Tips for Choosing a Wedding Photographer.

 Determine Your Overall Wedding Budget: This is actually the Tip before the Tips for Choosing a Wedding Photographer!
 In wedding planning, determining your overall budget for the event is so important!
 Do not skip this step!
 Sit down together and first figure out how much you feel comfortable spending on the wedding.
 Expenses for a wedding can quickly add up.
 Then make a list of priorities for the different components of the day.
 Do you think the Wedding Photography is super important?
 Then you can allocate more to that and less for, say, invitations or extras at the venue.
 Sadly, many times couples who really care about Wedding Photography have already spent a huge amount on the venue and/or dress before even starting to look for a Photographer.

 Narrow Down Your Choices: The internet is a great tool for looking at photography especially.
 When looking at Wedding Photographer Portfolios, what photos resonate with you?
 Do you like more candid images or posed images?
 Are you into a more fashion feel for your bridal portraits?
 Style is often an intangible thing when looking at Wedding Photography.
 But trust me, nothing is sadder than a Bride that hates her Wedding Pictures.